jakobringler/blog/content/notes/Today I Learned.md

 	- `om` -> Object Merge
 	- `gd` -> Group Delete
 	- `pv` -> Point Velocity
+	- `hf` -> Height Field
+- if you capitalize node names they will be sorted on top in the tree view (useful when object merging stuff)
 ### Viewport
 - `Ctrl` or `Shift` + `Arrow Keys` let's you rotate / move views
 - `M` enables first person movement with `WASD`, `Shift` to sprint, `Ctrl` to slowdown and `Q` / `E` to lift / descend